42on/ceph-collect/README.md

 ## Output
 After the tool finishes a tarball will be placed in */tmp* containing all the information.

+This tarball should be just a few kilobytes in size.

+For example: */tmp/ceph-collect_20160729_150304.tar.gz*

 Send this tarball to [info@42on.com](mailto:info@42on.com) for analyses.

+# License
+This tool was written by [42on](http://www.42on.com/) to help Ceph customers quickly.

+The tool is free to use for all other purposes.
+It's licensed GPLv2, so please send changes back to us!